Replace and Save: Why rebuilding wheel hubs is costing fleets money

 The goal of an optimized maintenance strategy is to maximize utilization of vehicles on the road to meet customer demand while sustaining cost efficiency.
 Preventative maintenance helps fleets improve uptime and safety while avoiding unplanned costs such as repairs, violation fines, or tow bills.
 Scheduling maintenance so that the work is staggered helps technicians avoid burnout and the shop avoid bottle necks in the event that an unplanned repair is needed.
 Additionally, scheduling helps shops keep plenty of the right parts on hand, so replacements are available without the need to place an order and wait for a part to be delivered.
 Finally, drivers should be trained to perform pre-trip inspections to identify and correct issues or abnormalities before hitting the road.
 This helps avoid roadside events, which impose a safety risk and can result in a much higher total cost of ownership.

-Replace and save
+Replace and save when it comes to wheel hubs

 As one of the most critical safety items on a vehicle, the wheel hub is a major element of vehicle maintenance.
 It requires proper technician training, frequent inspection, and regular service.
 All of the components in the wheel end need to be in acceptable working condition and properly lubricated.
 When it comes to wheel ends, there is very little margin for error.